-AEGON is registered under number 27076669 in the Commercial Register of the Chamber of Commerce and Industries for Haaglanden, The Hague, the Netherlands.
+AEGON N.V. has its statutory seat in The Hague, the Netherlands.
+AEGON is registered under number 27076669 in the Commercial Register of the Chamber of Commerce and Industries for Hagglanden, The Hague, the Netherlands.

 Certain provisions of AEGON's current Articles of Incorporation are discussed below.